Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 For longer distances between cities, Spain offers high-speed trains (AVE) and long-distance buses (ALSA), providing convenient and efficient options for intercity travel.

-AVE trains connect major cities like Madrid, Barcelona, Seville, and Valencia, offering fast and comfortable journeys.
-While public transportation is widespread, many expatriates choose to drive in Spain, especially in rural areas or locations with limited public transportation options.
-You should be aware of Spanish traffic laws, road signs, and driving customs, including roundabouts and toll roads.
+AVE trains connect major cities such as Madrid, Barcelona, Seville, and Valencia, providing fast and comfortable travel.
+Although public transportation is widely available, many expatriates choose to drive in Spain, particularly in rural areas or locations with limited public transit options.
+It is important to familiarize oneself with Spanish traffic laws, road signs, and driving customs, including the use of roundabouts and toll roads.

 Something else worth mentioning is that cycling is becoming increasingly popular in Spain.
 Many cities are investing in bike lanes and infrastructure to accommodate cyclists.
 Expats can explore urban areas by bike and enjoy scenic routes in rural areas and along the coast.